dhmodh/University-Student-Management-System/README.md

 ◼ For security purpose New Registration is done using OTP. \
 ◼ Outputs, methods and user data input will be lot easy after the implement of GUI. \
-◼ We will make database more consistent and We are making this database efficient and easy to implement with huge data capacity.◼ Methods and user data input will be lot easy after the implement of GUI. \
+◼ We will make database more consistent and We are making this database efficient and easy to implement with huge data capacity. \
+◼ Methods and user data input will be lot easy after the implement of GUI. \
 ◼ We will also add some extra features so that the users can get answer for their complaints as fast as possible.